 Being born with a Design that is not of one’s own choosing may add a significant challenge to connecting to the original intended themes and tools.
 How do we connect to our authenticity and find our right path when the tools and attributes and map that we planned on have been altered?

 The forced birth time is one of the issues with the twins’ design charts.
 The other is, how can there be such widely differing expressions of personality and interests coming through the same design?

-The flip side of the question, how is it that such different personalities can manifest through the same design, is – why do we expect that a design is going to express more or less similarly, regardless of the individual expressing it?
-Consider, in addition to the primacy of history and agenda that each soul brings to its design, the influences of culture: the prevailing psychological and spiritual paradigms, gender, gender bias, sexual orientation, historical context, climate, and even geography – to name some of the big ones.
-What is the extent of their impact on the design chart?
+The flip side of the question, how is it that such different personalities can manifest through the same Design, is – why do we expect that a Design is going to express more or less similarly, regardless of the individual expressing it?
+Consider, in addition to the primacy of history and agenda that each soul brings to its Design, the influences of culture: the prevailing psychological and spiritual paradigms, gender, gender bias, sexual orientation, historical context, climate, and geography – to name some of the big ones.
+What is the extent of their impact on the chart?
 Each of these arenas bestows significant imprinting from their time-and-place-dependent beliefs, morés, what is considered normal, and what is seen as sacred and profane.
-Each of these arenas create limitations that impose, often with little flexibility, their perspectives and understandings on how human beings are supposed to behave.
-These limitations are inevitably going to influence the direction, and most certainly the expression, of an individual’s design.
+Each of these arenas create limitations that impose their perspectives and beliefs on how human beings are supposed to behave.
+These limitations are inevitably going to influence the direction, and most certainly the expression, of an individual’s Design.

-In Part II, we take a look at how Fraternal Twin #1 and Fraternal Twin #2 might be expressing their shared design authentically, despite appearances to the contrary.
+In Part II (https://tinyurl.com/yy2xu6gy) we take a look at how Fraternal Twin #1 and Fraternal Twin #2 might be expressing their shared design authentically, despite appearances to the contrary.

-In Part III, we will look at how soul purpose is identified in the twins’ design charts, and muse on how the same purpose might express through these two very different personalities.
+In Part III (https://tinyurl.com/yyxqg6rc) we will look at how soul purpose is identified in the twins’ design charts.

 Did you enjoy this post?
 Subscribe to my newsletter and get much more!